Case study

 Donna Peacock founded Highland Crackers in 2014

-The Highland Food & Drink Innovation Network (HFDIN) was set up in 2020 to inspire and assist the amazing array of food and drink companies based in the region.
+The Highland Food & Drink Innovation Network (HFDIN) was set up in 2020 to inspire and assist the amazing array of food and drink companies based in the region, now known as the Food and Drink TechHUB.
 This Northern Innovation Hub project, delivered by HIE, brings together businesses and industry experts with the aim of improving productivity, promoting collaboration, and identifying opportunities for growth.

 One of its members is Donna Peacock, an Inverness-based foodie who is passionate about creating delicious products from the nutrient-dense ingredients she sources as locally as possible.
 Her entrepreneurial journey began when she started making bottles of cordial featuring unusual flavours and foraged ingredients.
 As the business grew, Donna faced challenges linked to transportation costs and the seasonal availability of ingredients so Donna began to consider other products that could be more easily scaled.
 She settled on developing a savoury cracker that could sit on the shelves of farm shops and delis, offering consumers an alternative to oatcakes while still showcasing the best of the Scottish supply chain.
 Donna quickly established Highland Crackers as a high-quality, artisan product.